rails/tailwindcss-rails/README.md

 Then you can use yarn or npm to install the dependencies.

+### Custom inputs or outputs

+If you need to use a custom input or output file, you can run `bundle exec tailwindcss` to access the platform-specific executable, and give it your own build options.

-### Rails Engines support
+### Rails Engines support (Experimental)

+_This feature is experimental and may change in the future.
+If you have feedback, please join the [discussion](https://github.com/rails/tailwindcss-rails/discussions/355)._

 If you have Rails Engines in your application that use Tailwind CSS and provide an `app/assets/tailwind/<engine_name>/engine.css` file, entry point files will be created for each of them in `app/assets/builds/tailwind/<engine_name>.css` so they can be included in your host application's Tailwind CSS by adding `@import "../builds/tailwind/<engine_name>"` to your `app/assets/tailwind/application.css` file.

 > [!IMPORTANT]
-> Only imported in `app/assets/tailwind/application.css` engine CSS files will be included in the build.
-By default, no engine CSS files are imported.
-This give you flexibility on which engine CSS files you want to include in your build.
+> You must `@import` the engine CSS files in your `app/assets/tailwind/application.css` for the engine to be included in the build.
+By default, no engine CSS files are imported, and you must opt-in to using the file in your build.

-### Custom inputs or outputs

-If you need to use a custom input or output file, you can run `bundle exec tailwindcss` to access the platform-specific executable, and give it your own build options.

 ## Troubleshooting